AJAX m Greek Mythology (Latinized)From the Greek name

 Väinämöinen.

-LUGH m Irish MythologyProbably an Irish form of
+Lugh m Irish MythologyProbably an Irish form of

-LUGUS.
-In Irish mythology Lugh was a divine hero who led the Tuatha De Danann against the Fomorians who were led by his grandfather Balor.
-Lugh killed Balor by shooting a stone into his giant eye.
+Lugus.
+In Irish mythology Lugh Lámfada was a divine hero who led the Tuatha Dé Danann against his grandfather

-LUKE m English, BiblicalEnglish form of Latin
+Luke m English, BiblicalEnglish form of Latin

 Lucas, from the Greek name

-"from Lucania", Lucania being a region in southern Italy (of uncertain meaning).
+"from Lucania", Lucania being a region in southern Italy.
 Luke was a doctor who travelled in the company of the apostle

 Paul.
 According to tradition, he was the author of the third gospel and Acts in the New Testament.
 He was probably of Greek ethnicity.
 He is considered a saint by many Christian denominations.

-... [more] MADELINE f English, FrenchEnglish form of
+... [more] Madeline f EnglishEnglish form of

-MAGDALENE.
-This is the name of the heroine in a series of children's books by Ludwig Bemelmans, first published 1939.
+Madeleine.
+This is the name of the heroine in a series of children's books by the Austrian-American author Ludwig Bemelmans, first published 1939.

-MAEVE f Irish, Irish MythologyAnglicized form of the Gaelic name
+Maeve f Irish, English, Irish MythologyAnglicized form of the Irish name

 Medb meaning

 "intoxicating".
 In Irish legend this was the name of a warrior queen of Connacht.
-Her fight against Ulster and the hero
+She and her husband

-Cúchulainn is told in the Irish epic
+Cúchulainn, as told in the Irish epic

 The Cattle Raid of Cooley.

-MAHAVIRA m SanskritMeans
+Mahavira m SanskritMeans

-"great hero" from Sanskrit
+"great hero" in Sanskrit, from

-महा (maha) meaning "great" and
+महा (mahā) meaning "great" and

-वीर (vira) meaning "hero, man".
-This was the name of the 6th-century BC founder of Jainism.
+वीर (vīra) meaning "hero, man".
+Mahavira (or Mahāvīra) was the 6th-century BC founder of Jainism.

-MANTAS m LithuanianFrom Lithuanian
+Mantas m LithuanianFrom Lithuanian

 mantus meaning

-"intelligent".
+"property, wealth".
 Herkus Mantas was a 13th-century Prussian hero who fought against the Teutonic Knights.

-MASAO m JapaneseFrom Japanese
+Masao m JapaneseFrom Japanese

 正 (masa) meaning "right, proper" or